campbell-r-e/EtherWave-Archive/CONFIGURATION.md

-# GEKHoosier QSO Suite - Configuration Guide
+# EtherWave Archive - Configuration Guide

-This guide explains all configuration options for the GEKHoosier QSO Suite, including theme customization and branding settings.
+This guide explains all configuration options for the EtherWave Archive, including theme customization and branding settings.

 ## Table of Contents